Yogi Ramsuratkumar

 fun of himself constantly.
 He would call himself 'this beggar,

-he could say anything, Swami said, 'Oh, you're thinking this about
+before he could say anything, Swami said, 'Oh, you're thinking

-this beggar and that about this beggar.'
-He was dumbfounded because
+this about this beggar and that about this beggar.'
+He was dumbfounded

-that's exactly what he had been going to say.
-He just sat down,
+because that's exactly what he had been going to say.
+He just

-Ramsuratkumar?
-Is this interesting to you, kids, to hear about
+Yogi Ramsuratkumar?
+Is this interesting to you, kids, to hear

-a different kind of a yogi, hiding behind rags?
-I'll tell you
+about a different kind of a yogi, hiding behind rags?
+I'll tell

-talk about Yogi Ramsuratkurnar.
-I can hardly believe this opportunity
+to talk about Yogi Ramsuratkurnar.
+I can hardly believe this

-that's been given to us.
-I know that the beggar in Tiruvannamalai
+opportunity that's been given to us.
+I know that the beggar in

 "Will told you about the teacups that were misplaced.
 My